 It means doing strategic work and then hiring technicians -Michael Gerber recommends as lowly skilled as possible- to do tactical work.

-at the very beginning, you sell in the position of sales rep. But you start working right away on the sales rep position as a VP marketing by producing manuals and script for the technicians that will soon replace you.
+at the very beginning, you sell in the position of sales rep. But you start working right away on the sales rep position as a VP of marketing by producing manuals and scripts for the technicians that will soon replace you.

 Chapter 15: Your Management Strategy

 By now you probably understand Michael Gerber and the management strategy is no different.
 A perfect management strategy, of course, is automated.

 A system where managers won’t have to make decisions at all.
 You can’t depend on highly skilled and too smart, big-ticket people.
 They will come with too much power and when they leave it’s hard to replace them.